 Ransomware has been a growing problem for businesses and consumers this past year.
 Ransomware attacks disrupt normal business continuity by encrypting important business documents (or personal files like pictures, video, and documents) and demanding a ransom to recover the data.
-You either recover by paying the ransom or manually restoring backups, if you have them.
 To help protect customer backups, we implemented ransomware protection functionality in CloudBerry Backup 5.8.

 Ransomware Protection in CloudBerry Backup 5.8

 The new feature is designed to protect a customer's existing, good backups, from being overwritten by encrypted ones because of a ransomware attack.
 If you are ever infected with this type of malware, the last thing you want to happen is to have your good backups overwritten with ransomware encrypted ones.
 Shortly, here's how our ransomware protection works:

 CloudBerry Backup now detects encryption changes in files and prevents existing backups from being overwritten until an administrator confirms if there is an issue.
 Let’s dive deeper into the underlying process.

 When you enable ransomware protection in a backup plan, two things happen:

 - CloudBerry performs the initial backup and efficiently analyzes the bit structure of each file to determine if the file is encrypted.